 Marie's garden writing has been featured in newspapers and magazines nationwide, and she has been interviewed for Martha Stewart Radio, National Public Radio, and numerous articles.
 She is the former editor of The Mid-Hudson Gardener's Guide and writes about her own garden at Practically Gardening.

-Her first book The Beginner's Guide to Growing Heirloom Vegetables - The 100 Easiest-to-Grow, Tastiest Vegetables for Your Garden (Timber Press, 2011) highlights some of her favorite vegetables from her own garden.
-Compare Prices
+Marie's first book The Beginner's Guide to Growing Heirloom Vegetables - The 100 Easiest-to-Grow, Tastiest Vegetables for Your Garden (Timber Press, 2011) highlights some of her favorite vegetables from her own garden.

 Read more about Marie on her Google Profile: Marie Iannotti.